ANOMIE

 socio-economic crisis become displaced from their communities and lose their cultural

-movements.
+identities.
 I argue that the degree of government regulation of religious economies can

 best account for cross-national variations in Protestant growth.
 This analysis suggests